ajakaja/ajakaja.github.io/math.md

 * [7.
 Simplex Volumes and Boundaries]({% post_url 2019-03-02-exterior-7 %})
 * [8.
 All the Exterior Algebra Operations]({% post_url 2020-10-15-ea-operations %})

-I'm also searching for some kind of weird calculus that involves delta functions, pseudoinverses, and dividing by zero.
+I'm also playing around with the weird calculus of delta functions, pseudoinverses, and dividing by zero.

 {:class="bare"}
 * [How To Invert Anything]({% post_url 2023-09-25-inverses %})